yash-rajarora/catalog/README.md

 # catalog
+simplified version of Shamir's Secret Sharing algorithm.

+#  Requirements
-1. Ensure Node.js is installed
+Ensure Node.js is installed

+#Running the code
-2. to run the file use node yash-raj-arora.js
+In the terminal, run the following command: node yash-raj-arora.js